mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## To-do

-- [ ] Want to test cylinder on 4 SiPM and glued and painted sphere on SiPM in 14.1 MeV beam to try understand why the edge is so much lower for sphere on SiPM in my thesis
-- [ ] Count number of neutrons in lead cap stuff in peak and not in peak, as fn of lead thickness
-- [ ] Efficiency measurements
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
-- [ ] Look at events in that region with middling L but high E, above the peak
-- [ ] Can we put CARI7a and flightaware data in the database?
 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
-- [ ] Try adjusting the transmission probability so there is less loss for the TiO coating.
-See if that changes the sharpness of the proton edge (and maybe the scaling?)
-- [ ] Eljen has no data for photons as a function of energy deposited above 40 MeV...
-Bit of a problem.
-- [ ] Is there a good way to systematically determine the scaling factor for scintillation package?
 - [ ] Andy has some curves for photons per MeV at high energies
 - [ ] Try stretching the proton response onto the alphas and carbons
 - [ ] Comrie 2015 66 MeV photon response